Editor in chief

 Roderick Kefferpütz works for Germany’s only Green-led regional government as an advisor in the Strategy Unit of the State Ministry of Baden-Württemberg.
 He was previously head of office for MEP Reinhard Bütikofer, Co-Chair of the European Green Party (EGP).
 He holds an MPhil from the University of Oxford.

-Beatrice White works for the Green European Foundation on communications and the Green European Journal.
-She completed an M.A. in European Cultural Studies and has previously worked as a copy-editor for an English-language daily newspaper in Istanbul, Turkey.
+Beatrice White holds an M.A. in European Cultural Studies, jointly awarded by the Jagiellonian University in Krakow and the University of Göttingen.
+She has previously worked as a press officer for the Federation of Young European Greens, and as a copy-editor for an English-language daily newspaper in Istanbul, Turkey.

 Julia Lagoutte works for the Green European Journal.
 She has an MA in anthropology of Rights and Development and previously lived in England.